Tirupati: Media

-Sri Venkateswara Bhakti Channel (SVBC), the first 24-hour Telugu devotional channel dedicated to broadcast Hindu devotional programmes and live telecasts of poojas performed at Tirumala Venkateswara Temple, is telecasted from Tirupati.
+Sri Venkateswara Bhakti Channel (SVBC), the first 24-hour Telugu devotional TV channel dedicated to broadcast Hindu devotional programmes is telecast from Tirupati.

 Started in 1949, Sapthagiri is a spiritual monthly magazine based at Tirupati and published in Telugu, Sanskrit, Hindi, English, Tamil and Kannada languages.
-Both SVBC channel and Sapthagiri are run by Tirumala Tirupati Devasthanams.
+Both SVBC and Sapthagiri are run by Tirumala Tirupati Devasthanams.

-Telugu newspapers Andhra Bhoomi, Saakshi, Eenadu, Vaartha, Andhra Jyothi, and Andhra Prabha; and English newspapers Deccan Chronicle, The Hindu, Indian Express, Times of India, and The Hans India, are available in the city.
-The Hindu, Sakshi, Andhrajyothi, Eenadu and other dailies have their printing and publication offices set up here.
+Telugu newspapers Andhra Bhoomi, Saakshi, Eenadu, Vaartha, Andhra Jyothi, and Andhra Prabha; and English newspapers Deccan Chronicle, The Hindu, Indian Express, Times of India, and The Hans India are available in the city.
+The Hindu, Sakshi, Andhra Jyothi, Eenadu and other dailies have their printing and publication offices set up here.

-Tirupati has All India Radio station and is served by FM stations like 92.7 Big FM, 93.5 Red FM, and E-FM 104.
+Tirupati has All India Radio station and is served by FM stations 92.7 Big FM, 93.5 Red FM, and E-FM 104.